The secret to the quickest boiled green beans

 Instructions

-Snap off the stems of the green beans by hand or cut and remove the ends with a knife.
+- While the water is heating up, snap off the stems of the green beans by hand or trim and remove the ends with a knife.

 Meal Prep and Storage